JasonLiu1229/University-Vault/DS/Session/Session 9.md

 		- Duplicate coordinator messages
 			=> One from the replacing process
 			=> One from the largest-but-one ID
-2. **Liveness**
+2. **Liveness** ✅
 	Messages delivered reliably (no communication faults) either
-	- answer from L • process is coordinator itself • in any case coordinator identified !
+	- answer from L
+	- process is coordinator itself
+	- in any case coordinator identified!